torelife/aflibercept_model/README.txt

 The remodeled structures were relaxed and the lowest energy model (Rosetta total_score) was used as the final model for analysis.

+For the precise Rosetta version, please consult log files in "outerr" sub directories.